EU Data Collection Framework Denmark

 The data collection comprises landings, effort and fleet characteristics, biological data on fish stocks, the economic situation of the fishing fleet and the aquaculture sector, and data on the fish processing industry.

-In Denmark, the data are collected by DTU Aqua at the Technical University of Denmark, Statistic Denmark, the Danish Fisheries Agency and the Department of Food and Resource Economics at University of Copenhagen.
+In Denmark, the data are collected by DTU Aqua at the Technical University of Denmark, Statistic Denmark, the Danish Agricultural and Fisheries Agency and the Department of Food and Resource Economics at University of Copenhagen.
 The Ministry of Food, Agriculture and Fisheries of Denmark is the overall responsible for the programme.

 The research vessel Dana in the North Sea.
 Photo: Line Reeh